-- Keep under review, with the Board, the general progress and long-term development of the Group. - Promote the highest standards of corporate governance, seeking compliance with the provisions of the UK Code wherever possible. - Ensure that the Board is able to discharge its duties and comply with the requirements of statutory/regulatory bodies that affect the functioning and responsibilities of the Board.
+- Keep under review, with the Board, the general progress and long-term development of the Company. - Promote the highest standards of corporate governance, seeking compliance with the provisions of Ofwat's Board leadership, transparency and governance principles (the 'Ofwat Principles') and the UK Corporate Governance Code ('UK Code') wherever possible. - Ensure that the Board is able to discharge its duties and comply with the requirements of statutory/regulatory bodies that affect the functioning and responsibilities of the Board.